 - 1. Hide them.
 Some people expend massive time, money, and psychological effort in hiding their self-perceived weaknesses.
 They effectively become phobic, avoiding all possible situations that may possibly reveal them.
 It can be a high cost indeed: a life sentence, possibly based on a small defect. - 2.
 Ignore them.
 This is a lesser form of denial.
 It's about pretence.
-There are stories about blind people who behave as if they are sighted; of the lame who think nothing about a long walk.
+There are stories about blind people who behave as if they are signted; of the lame who think nothing about a long walk.
 The English strategy is "let's not talk about that or go there."
-Pretend you don't have weaknesses. - 3.
-Accept them.
+Pretend you don't have weaknesses. - not talk about that or go there."
+Pretend you don't have weaknesses.

+3. Accept them.
 Acceptance is not only about realization but about reality checks.
 We all have weaknesses for many different reasons, biological, social, moral.
-We are dealt a hand in life; the die is cast.
+We are dealt a hand in life; the die is east.
 So be it.
-This is what we have and we should try our best to get on with it. - 4.
+This is what we have and we should be our best to get on with it. - 4.
 Work on them.
 This is what coaches, therapists, and trainees tell you to do.
 Go to courses, learn skills, you can do it.
-So the stutterer becomes a public speaker; the cripple an athlete; the illiterate a poet.
-See weaknesses as challenges to be overcome: focus your energies; invest the time and effort. - 5.
+So the stutterer becomes a public speaker; the cripple on athlete; the illiterate a poet.
+See weaknesses as challenges to be overcome. focus your energies; invest the time and effort. - 5.
 Expose them.
 One way of coping is to let them all hang out: to expose your problems, issues, and disabilities to the world.
 You "come out" as being different, or deprived, or whatever.
 The philosophy is, don't waste energy in hiding or disguising how you are weak accept, reveal, and move on. - 6.
 Rejoice in them.
 This is the most extreme version of dealing with weaknesses or so-called "handicaps."
 This is the "Gay Pride," "Black is Beautiful" approach.
 It's about seeing your difference as a strength.
 By not having, paradoxically, you have more: by being different, you are unique.